Search This Blog

 People can change their name for £15.
 There have been many cases of sex offenders using this second identity, along with the taboo over 'dead naming', to obscure their past.

 Krysten Lukess was known as Mark Turton when convicted of sexual abuse against a female child.
-After transition, they love-bombed a single mother, infiltrating her home and spent four nights a week sleeping at her home - in the same room as her 11 yr old.
+After transition, he love-bombed a single mother, infiltrating her home and spent four nights a week sleeping at her home - in the same room as her 11 yr old.

 Andrew McNab has 11 separate convictions for sex offences against children.
 After leaving prison he changed his identity to that of Chloe Thompson, set up social media accounts under the new name and was only caught after his behaviour concerned people around him (although later incidents where he masturbated in a residential street during daylight and, somehow, used a dustbin as a sex toy followed)